fmoor/edgedb-docs/doc/ref/schema/architecture.rst

 EdgeDB data schema is defined by a set of declarative documents.

-Here's how the concepts mentioned in the overview can be defined in a EdgeDB schema:
+Here's how the concepts mentioned in the overview can be defined in an EdgeDB schema:

 .. code-block:: eschema